KULeuven-MICAS/snax-gemm/README.md

 sudo apt-get install sbt
 ```

-### install Firrtl
+### Install Firrtl
-* download the Firtool from https://github.com/llvm/circt/releases/tag/firtool-1.42.0 and unzip it.
+* Download the Firtool from https://github.com/llvm/circt/releases/tag/firtool-1.42.0 and unzip it.
 The verson is 1.42.0.
 * Add the bin of Firrtl to the PATH

 ## Run tests